👉🏻 Cut to the chase? Check out the safest email providers here!

 Secure email services are your safest bet of keeping your email communications untraceable.
 Most of these services provide end-to-end encryption, automatic deletion of emails, blocked IP addresses, and password protection of your email account.

 When it comes to data security, it’s always best to go with an established secure encrypted provider.
 Two of the best services available are Protonmail and Tutanota.
 Security-wise, you are safe with either one of them.
+It's one of the best secure and free email providers.

 Protonmail and Tutanota have a solid track record when it comes to end-to-end encryption, and both keep you safe and sound, even amidst non-users.
 They also both use a zero-knowledge infrastructure, meaning not even they can read or use your messages.

-- ProtonMail: this is one of the most popular encrypted providers, and rightly so.
+- ProtonMail: is ProtonMail safe?
+Yes, this is one of the most popular encrypted providers, and rightly so.
 ProtonMail encrypts their data on servers in Switzerland, which has one of the strictest privacy laws in the world.
 ProtonMail is built on open source technology, which is crucial for ensuring the highest levels of security because these kinds of software are open to the world’s security experts for inspection.
 One of the reasons ProtonMail scores so well on anonymity is because of the specific support for Tor that comes with the deal.
 ProtonMail doesn’t store IP addresses and it integrates PGP for a full-on security experience.
 They don’t ask for personal data when you sign up, and they offer a free account of 500MB per month.

 - Tutanota: this is another highly recommended secure email provider.
 Their feature-set is vast, and they audit their service regularly to make sure users can trust its protections.
 Tutanota’s servers are located in Germany, and their service is built on several open-source foundations.
 Although they offer the same top-notch end-to-end encryption as ProtonMail, they take it one step further by encrypting more sections of your email and inbox, like your calendar and address book.
 They also provide a zero-knowledge text search, meaning no one at Tutanota can see what you search for in your emails.